akretion/docky/doc/manual/introduction.rst

 How it works
 ---------------

-Firtsly, pull a odoo's template from this url : git@github.com:antoinecln/docky-odoo-template.git -b 'the branch you want'.
-After this u will have a clean odoo project.
+Firtsly, pull a odoo's template from this url : <git@github.com:antoinecln/docky-odoo-template.git> -b 'the branch you want'.
+After this you will have a blank odoo project.

 In odoo/spec.yaml, you will find module's url from github that you want to install when you build your odoo project.